Steve Fenberg

 Stephen Fenberg (born January 2, 1984) is an American politician who serves in the Colorado Senate from the 18th district, since 2017, as a member of the Democratic Party.
 He serves as President of the Senate and served as Majority Leader from 2019 to 2022.

 Fenberg was born in Toledo, Ohio, and educated at the University of Colorado Boulder.
 During his time at college he founded New Era with Leslie Herod and Joe Neguse and registered 150,000 voters while serving as its director.
 He was elected to the Colorado Senate in the 2016 election and reelected in 2020.
 Fenberg was selected to become the Majority Leader in 2018.
 He was selected to replace Leroy Garcia as President of the Senate following Garcia's resignation.

 Early life

 Stephen Fenberg was born in Toledo, Ohio, to Bill and Harriet Fenberg.
 His mother distributed party literature from the Ohio Democratic Party during the 1990s.
-He married Lindsay Urban, with whom he has one child, on June 26, 2017, in Lyons, Colorado, conducted by the Jewish spiritual leader of the Jewish congregation in Boulder.
+He married Lindsay Urban, with whom he has two children, on June 26, 2017, in Lyons, Colorado, conducted by the Jewish spiritual leader of the Jewish congregation in Boulder.
 He graduated from University of Colorado Boulder with a bachelor's degree in environmental policy.
 He worked as the chief of staff for the student union while at college.